 I. amitinus (Eichhoff, 1872) (Figure 11(a)).
 Principal hosts: Picea spp. and Pinus spp.
 Diagnosis: I. amitinus has four spines on the elytral declivity.
 Body length: 3.5–5.0 mm.
 This species differs from all other Eurasian Ips spp. in that the antennal club sutures are nearly straight (as in Figure 8(a)).
 Body length: 3.5–5.0 mm.
 It differs from the morphologically similar North American I. perroti (2.5–3.5 mm) in its larger size.

 I. cembrae (Heer, 1836) (Figure 11(c)).
 Principal hosts: Larix spp.
 Diagnosis: Body length: 4.0–6.5 mm.
 I. cembrae has four spines on the elytral declivity and is most like I. typographus (Figure 12(d)).
 This species differs from I. typographus by having a shiny elytral declivity and the presence of interstrial punctures on the elytral disc.
 It differs from the morphologically similar North American Picea-feeding species and I. woodi in the space between the first and second declivital spines, which is less than the length of the first spine in I. cembrae.
-It differs from its sister species I. subelongatus in its less setose elytral declivity, and DNA data may also be helpful (Stauffer et al., 2001, Cognato and Sun, 2007) in some cases.
+It differs from its sister species I. subelongatus in its less setose elytral declivity, and DNA data may also be helpful (Stauffer et al. 2001, Cognato and Sun, 2007) in some cases.
 However, further research to compare additional DNA sequences from both species remains needed.

 I. subelongatus (Motschulsky, 1860) (Figure 12(b)).
 Principal hosts: Larix spp.
 Diagnosis: There are four spines on the elytral declivity.
 Body length: 4.0–6.5 mm.
 This species differs from I. typographus (Figure 12(d)) in having a shiny elytral declivity and interstrial punctures of the elytral disc.
 This species differs morphologically from I. cembrae only slightly, in having a more densely setose elytral declivity.
-DNA data have been reported that can be helpful in in distinguishing between these two species (Stauffer et al., 2001, Cognato and Sun, 2007).
+DNA data have been reported that can be helpful in in distinguishing between these two species (Stauffer et al. 2001, Cognato and Sun, 2007).
 It differs from the morphologically similar North American Picea-feeding species and I. woodi in the space between the first and second spines, which is less than the length of the first spine in I. subelongatus.

 I. duplicatus (Sahlberg, 1836) (Figure 11(e)).
 Principal hosts: Picea spp.
 Diagnosis: I. duplicatus has four spines on the elytral declivity.
 Body length: 2.5–4.5 mm.
 This species differs from many other Ips spp. in the position of the first spine of the elytral declivity, which is closer to the elytral suture than to the second spine.
 It differs from the morphologically similar Himalayan species, North American Picea-feeding species and I. woodi, in having a sparsely granulate frons.
 This species differs from the similar I. hauseri (Figure 11(h)) in the close proximity of the bases of spines 2 and 3 in I. duplicatus (less than the distance between the first and second spines).

 I. typographus (Linnaeus, 1758) (Figure 12(d)).
 Principal hosts: Picea spp.
 Diagnosis: I. typographus has four spines on the elytral declivity.
 Body length: 3.5–5.5 mm.
 This species differs from most other species in its dull elytral declivity (in most specimens) and impunctate interstriae on the basal half of the elytral disc.
-I. nitidus can be distinguished from most I. typographus specimens by its shiny declivity, and all specimens can be distinguished morphologically by examining alignment of spines of elytral declivity and relative size of elytral interstrial punctures (section 4.1.8 couplet 54)..
+I. nitidus can be distinguished from most I. typographus specimens by its shiny declivity, and all specimens can be distinguished morphologically by examining alignment of spines of elytral declivity and relative size of elytral interstrial punctures (section 4.1.8 couplet 54).
 It differs from the morphologically similar Himalayan species, North American Picea-feeding species and I. woodi in having a major median frontal tubercle.

 No subgenus: Incertae sedis